Designed for organisations where judgement must be applied reliably under pressure.

 Communicate

-Ensure expectations are understood through clear guidance, references, and role-specific context.
+Provide clear guidance, references, and role-specific expectations.

 03